-Best months without the massive summer crowds, great views, open Gorge Trail, and pleasant weather: mid-May until early-June or September (after Labor Day) until late October.
+Best months without the massive summer crowds, great views, open Gorge Trail, and pleasant weather: mid-May until early June or September (after Labor Day) until late October.
 But still, try to avoid weekends or go early.
 From our experience, this is the best way to dodge the crowds.

 Winter Months (Special)

-It's true, sometimes you hardly see any other visitor in winter and have the park all to yourself.
-Especially when you visit in the morning!
-That's just perfect for taking unique photos.
+It’s true, sometimes we hardly saw any other visitors in the winter and had the park all to ourselves, especially when we visited in the morning!
+That’s just perfect for taking unique photos.

 The Best Nearby Hotels (And why you should stay at least one night)

 - Best Location: Watkins Glen Harbor Hotel (With booking.com price guarantee.
 Bookmark the link!).
-You'll love it!
+You’ll love it!
 Only an 11 minutes walk to the Main Entrance of the park.
 Located right at the lake and an exceptional hotel!
-Amazing views, perfect rooms, wonderful staff and super clean.
+Amazing views, perfect rooms, wonderful staff, and super clean.
 We stayed here multiple times.

 - More nearby hotels: Watkins Glen State Park – Nearby Hotels (With booking.com price guarantee.
 Bookmark the link!) – Enter your preferred dates and then browse the list of hotels.
 Make sure to change the search criteria to your liking at the top bar.
 We usually select ‘Review Score & Price’.

 💡 Do you prefer Expedia?
 Check their best Watkins Glen hotel deals (from $134) – via Expedia

 ‘I was totally blown away by the natural beauty’

 ‘Amazing and almost other-worldly, we enjoyed every second’